dsp-jetpack/JetPack/doc/deployment_guide.md

 > **Topics:**
-> * NUMA Overview
+> * NUMA overview
 > * Prerequisites
-> * Enabling and Deploying NUMA
+> * Enabling and deploying NUMA
 > * Logging
-> * Example of
+> * Example of sample_csp_profile.ini
-> * sample_csp_profile.ini

-#### NUMA Overview
+#### NUMA overview

-The Dell EMC Ready Architecture for Red Hat OpenStack Platform version 13 provides the ability to enable NUMA optimization and CPU pinning support on all Nova compute nodes in the solution.
+The Dell EMC Ready Architecture for Red Hat OpenStack Platform version 13.0 provides the ability to enable NUMA optimization and CPU pinning support on all Nova compute nodes in the solution.

 Non-uniform memory access or NUMA allows multiple CPUs to share local memory, which improves performance due to improved memory access times.